Zeppelin500/MBusino/playground/MBusino_calibrate/README.md

 ### MQTT Topic: CMBusino/calibrateValue
 ### MQTT Payload: a float number e.g. -0.15

 Manipulate the offset of a single sensor by sending Sensor numbers and values.
 The transmitted value will be added to the current offset.
 First chose the Sensor, then send the value.
-If a sensor number is chosed, you can multiple manipulate the same sensor.
+If a sensor is chosed, you can manipulate multiple times the same sensor.

 ## 4. Set all offsets to 0